DelphiWorlds/Kastri/Readme.md

 The Delphi Worlds Slack workspace has a channel (#kastri) devoted to discussing Kastri.
 There you will find Dave Nottage (when he is available) and other developers who are passionate about Kastri to discuss how to use Kastri, what is in it etc.

-[Sponsors](https://github.com/sponsors/DelphiWorlds) of Kastri have access to the private #sponsors channel where they receive priority support.
+[Sponsors](https://github.com/sponsors/DelphiWorlds) of Kastri can receive priority support via the Slack workspace, and/or via email.

 If you would like to join the Delphi Worlds Slack workspace, [please visit this self-invite link](https://slack.delphiworlds.com)